Seteco/Somorrostro/fping-Plugin.md

-The fping plugin supports monitoring latency, packet loss and uptime of any number of hosts, by pinging them with fping..
+The fping plugin supports monitoring latency, packet loss and uptime of any number of hosts, by pinging them with fping.

 A recent version of `fping` is required.
 The supplied plugin can install it.
 Run: